Kingdom Come: Deliverance II: Plot

 Trosky Castle is a key location in the game.

 Sir Hans Capon, Henry, and an entourage travel from Rattay to Trosky Castle to question Otto von Bergow on his allegiance to King Sigismund.
 As the group camps, they are attacked and robbed by bandits.
 Henry and Capon escape and later arrive at Trosky Castle; they are denied entry when they are unable to prove their identities.
 At a nearby tavern, Capon starts a brawl and blames Henry for the incident; the two fall out and Capon leaves.

 Henry learns that Bergow will attend a wedding in the village of Semine.
 Henry infiltrates the wedding but Bergow never arrives, and the groom, Olda Semine, secretly leaves.
 Henry meets Capon and they reconcile.
-A brawl breaks out, and Henry and Capon are imprisoned in Trosky Castle, with Capon sentenced to die for poaching.
+A brawl breaks out, and Henry and Capon are imprisoned in Trosky Castle, with Capon sentenced to death by hanging for poaching.
 Bergow arrives before he can be executed, and Capon is released.
 He delivers the message, but Bergow fails to explain his allegiances and assigns Henry and Capon to help repress localized banditry.

-The two enlist soldiers from fortress Nebakov.
+The two enlist soldiers from Nebakov Fortress.
 A captive bandit at Trosky Castle can reveal that Olda Semine is in league with the bandits, who have covertly taken over Nebakov.
-If the player chooses for Henry to reveals Semine's betrayal to Bergow, he is tasked with confronting Semine; Henry can then side with Semine or let him die.
+If the player chooses for Henry to reveal Semine's betrayal to Bergow, he is tasked with confronting Semine; Henry can then side with Semine or let him die.
 In either case, Bergow musters a force to retake Nebakov, but they fail and Henry and Capon are taken prisoner.
 Lords Hanuš of Lipá and Radzig Kobyla, Henry's father, send Father Godwin to locate Henry and Capon.
 The bandit leader Jan Zizka, who is revealed to oppose Sigismund, frees them after Godwin helps suppress a rebellion by Bergow's spy, Istvan Toth.

 Nebakov is assaulted by a force led by Bergow, Toth and Markvart von Aulitz.
 Henry, Godwin, and Zizka are imprisoned at Trosky Castle, while Capon is held for ransom.
 They are released by Katherine, a cook in league with Zizka.
 Henry discovers that Sigismund plots to kill his enemies, including John II of Liechtenstein.
 Henry encounters and kills Toth, recovering the sword Henry's foster-father, Martin, made for Kobyla.
 The group escapes through underground tunnels; Henry, Zizka, and Katherine flee to Kuttenberg, while Godwin returns to Kobyla and Hanush.